reekid420/deal-finder/tests/COVERAGE_REPORT.md

 ## Next Steps

-1. **Focus on Facebook Scraper**: Prioritize improving the Facebook scraper coverage, targeting at least 30% coverage in the next release.
+1. **Continue Improving Facebook Scraper**: We've improved the Facebook scraper coverage from 18% to 24%, but should continue targeting at least 30% coverage in the next release.
 2. **Add More Integration Tests**: Add additional integration tests to verify that different components work together correctly.
-3. **Set Coverage Goals**: Aim for at least 60% coverage for all modules and 90% for critical modules.
+3. **Refactor Complex Methods**: Some methods in the Facebook and Newegg scrapers are too complex, making them difficult to test.
+Consider refactoring these into smaller, more testable units.

+## Recent Improvements

+- Added comprehensive tests for the `_extract_condition` method in the Facebook scraper
+- Added tests for HTML extraction when selectors fail
+- Implemented tests for captcha detection and handling
+- Added tests for error handling and retry mechanisms
+- Added tests for session restoration with invalid cookies
+- Overall coverage improved from 49% to 50%

 ## Running Coverage Reports